 Job market in Bengaluru

 Expats are also known to work in Bengaluru's marketing, banking and call centre sectors.
-Given the growth of the city in terms of job opportunities and its population, the real-estate and housing sector has also been booming.
+Given the growth of the city in terms of job opportunities and its population, the housing sector has also boomed.

 Finding a job in Bengaluru

-Many expats working in Bengaluru are transferred by their home country employer, but it isn't unheard of for Indian companies to hire promising foreign talent.
-Bear in mind that the job market is competitive: young graduates are more likely to find part-time or internship positions, while those with more experience can land managerial positions.
+Many expats relocate to Bengaluru from their home country through an inter-company transfer, but it isn't unheard of for Indian companies to hire promising foreign talent.
+Bear in mind that the job market is competitive.

-Online job portals, such as Placement India, Monster India and Adzuna, are a good starting point, as are company websites which may contain listings of the latest vacancies.
-Relocation companies and specialist recruitment agencies can also be a great source of information and tips on how to secure a job in Bangalore.
+Online job portals, such as Placement India, Monster India and Adzuna, are a good starting point, as are company websites, which may contain listings of the latest vacancies.
+Relocation companies and specialist recruitment agencies can also be a great source of information and tips on how to secure a job in Bengaluru.

-Note that, regardless of their country of origin, expats will need the appropriate Indian visa to work in Bangalore.
+Note that, regardless of their country of origin, expats will need the appropriate Indian visa to work here.

 Work culture in Bengaluru

 On the one hand, Bengaluru boasts technological innovation, is flush with venture capital and abundant in start-ups, all of which seemingly make for a fresh, progressive and exciting business habitat.
-On the other hand, the work environment is far from progressive.
+On the other hand, the work environment may not be quite as progressive as expats are used to.
 Business culture, especially in start-up firms, has been widely criticised for archaic hierarchies, and other outdated company structures.
-The focus has been on succeeding as a company, unfortunately, at the expense of morale and employee well being.
+In many Indian companies, it is reported, morale and employee well being are not prioritised.

 Of course, this varies across firms, but expats may need to prepare themselves for the fast pace of work and the pressure of their jobs while trying to maintain a healthy work-life balance.